-C. REDUCTION OF ALLOGENIC BLOOD TRANSFUSION IN SURGERY MEMBERS:
+C. REDUCTION OF ALLOGENEIC BLOOD TRANSFUSION IN SURGERY MEMBERS:

-- Documentation member undergoing elective, non-cardiac, non-vascular surgery AND - Hemoglobin level within 30 days prior to scheduled surgery ≤ 13.0 g/dL [DOCUMENTATION REQUIRED]

-- Prescriber attests to all of the following: Member is at high risk for perioperative transfusions with significant, anticipated blood loss AND Member is unable or unwilling to donate autologous blood AND Antithrombotic prophylaxis has been considered AND - 4.
+- Documentation member is undergoing elective, non-cardiac, non-vascular surgery AND - Documentation hemoglobin level within 30 days prior to scheduled surgery ≤ 13.0 g/dL [DOCUMENTATION REQUIRED] AND - Prescriber attests to all of the following: Member is at high risk for perioperative transfusions with significant, anticipated blood loss AND Member is unable or unwilling to donate autologous blood AND Antithrombotic prophylaxis has been considered AND - 4.
 Member has NOT received OR request is NOT for more than a 21-day supply or 15 doses for the surgery